OliverHeilmann/Financial_Data_MachineLearning/Proj2_DataAnalysis_ML/README.md

 With regards to the weblinks, I do not suggest changing the **yahooURL** link as this directs the program to the official yahoo-finance ticker suffix page.
 If you prefer to use another index (not FTSE 250 like I have for example), then go ahead and change the weblink for **tickerURL**; just make sure that you select the corresponding stock exchange when prompted in the terminal.

-So just a quick example, I am webscraping the FTSE 250 list- this will be traded on the London Stock Exchange, therefore I have selected *77* to add the suffix *{ticker}.L* to all my webscraped tickers (which will be used to collect financial data from Yahoo-Finance).
+So just a quick example, I am webscraping the FTSE 250 list- this will be traded on the London Stock Exchange, therefore I have selected *77* to add the suffix *'{ticker}.L'* to all my webscraped tickers (which will be used to collect financial data from Yahoo-Finance).

 <img src="https://github.com/OliverHeilmann/Financial_Data_MachineLearning/blob/master/Proj1_Webscrape_Min_by_Min/Pictures/request.png" height=500>